Magellan Health Insurance

 Will Your Insurance Cover Rehab?

 How Can I Pay The Costs Not Covered By My Beacon Plan?

 The cost of rehab can be a significant obstacle to overcome for many families seeking drug and alcohol rehab.
 Luckily, insurance can significantly lighten this burden, although it typically does not cover it all.
 There are a number of ways to fund treatment outside of insurance, however.
 These options may cover all or part of the cost of treatment that is not covered by Magellan Health.
 It is important to remember that no matter what option you choose, the financial cost of addiction far outweighs the cost of treatment in the long run.
 Methods for paying for the cost of treatment include:

 - Financing from banks and other institutions

 - Sale of property and possessions

 If you are trying to figure out how to pay for rehab for yourself or a loved one, you don’t need to worry.
 Help is out there.
-Contact a dedicated treatment provider today and get more information, financial or otherwise.
+Contact a treatment provider today and get more information on treatment and financial options.